-The Focus' own Mike Steely was re essee Historical Society last week ognized by the East Focus' Mike Steely receives award from ET Historical Society have summed it up best "I think he just has a nat-ural love for history," said the executive director of the East Tennessee Historical Society after presenting Mike Steely of The Knowille Focus with a "History in the Media Award" Tuesday evening May 2 at the Foundry on World's Fair Park The prestigious honor is part of the historical acciety's annual Awards of Excellence program, which was established in 1982.
-The 'History in the Media Award" is presented to someone in the field of broadcast, print media or Internet for outstanding contributions to the promotion of the region's history "In his busy career as ages to add articles on a wide variety of historical topics and to inform readers of current events in the history community," it was noted within the pages of the event's program.
-"His popular 'A Day Away" column spotlights sites and attractions within a day's drive of Knoxville.
-His articles are a great contribution to the public's knowledge and interest in his- Steely has written about the history of many neighborhoods throughout Knox County and also stories about surrounding coun- The Knoxville Focus serves a lot of credit for giving the space in the time to do these historical articles" added Hender- Tisee Mike out covering a lot of events throughout the community.
-I see him ne and do res he makes calls to find information, so I know he tries to do a really good job to inform the public."
-Steve Hunley, publisher of The Focus, said: "We at The Focus are very for tunate and proud to have Mike Steely as our senior columnist and reporter Mike's experience spans nearly 50 years and covers all roles of the newspaper business including owner publisher, reporter umnist and sales.
+The Focus' own Mike Steely was recognized by the East Tennessee Historical Society last week.
+Focus' Mike Steely receives award from ET Historical Society have summed it up best.

+"I think he just has a nat-ural love for history," said the executive director of the East Tennessee Historical Society after presenting Mike Steely of The Knoxville Focus with a "History in the Media Award" Tuesday evening, May 2, at the Foundry on World's Fair Park.
+The prestigious honor is part of the historical society's annual Awards Excellence program, which was established in .982.
+The "History in the Media Award" is presented to someone in the field of broadcast, print media or Internet for outstanding contributions to the promotion of the region's history.
+In his busy career as ages to add articles on a wide variety of historical topics and to inform readers of current events in the history community," it was noted within the pages of the event's program.

+"His popular "A Day Away" column spotlights sites and attractions within a day's drive of Knoxville.
+His articles are a great contribution to the public's knowledge and interest in his-Steely has written about the history of many neighborhoods throughout Knox County and also stories about surrounding coun- 'The Knoxville Focus deserves a lot of credit for giving the space in the me to do these historical articles," added Hender-I see Mike out covering a lot of events throughout the community.
+I see him come and do research and he makes calls to find information, so I know he tries to do a really good job to inform the public."
+Steve Hunley, publish-er of The Focus, said: "We at The Focus are very fortunate and proud to have Mike Steely as our senior columnist and reporter.
+Mike's experience spans nearly 50 years and covers all roles of the newspaper business including owner, publisher, reporter, col-umnist and sales.
 Mike's integrity and dedication are second to none.
 His plary.
-As publisher, lextend my heartfelt thanks and gratitude to the East Tenssee Historical Society for their selection and recognition of Mike Steely as this year's media award Steely has won other awards in his newspaper career but said this latest honor brought special sat- "It's satisfying to me cause my family in East Tennessee goes back to 1780," he pointed out.
-"My forefathers settled in upper Cumberland County w it was still considered Kentucky.
-I've been interest-ed in history ever since my grandmother started tellin Continued on page 2 SUPPORTING EACH OTHER
+As publisher, I extend my heartfelt thanks and gratitude to the East Tensee Historical Society for their selection and rec ognition of Mike Steely as this year's media award Steely has won other awards in his newspaper career but said this latest honor brought special satisfaction "It's satisfying to me because my family in East Tennessee goes back to 1780," he pointed out.
+"My forefathers settled in upper Cumberland County when it was still considered Ken-I've been interest ed in history ever since my andmother started tellin Continued on page 2 SUPPORTING EACH OTHER